-It is thought the concept began in China where ornate balls often appear with lions in statutes and Chinese symbols.
+It is thought the concept began in China where ornate balls often appear with lions in statues and Chinese symbols.
 China introduced Japan to a popular game called "Kemari" or "kick ball" around the 7th century A.D.
 It has a timeless appeal because United States children still play a game called Hacky Sack which is a descendant of Kemari.

 Temari or "hand ball" was a toy created for children of nobility to play catch.
 These balls were made from silk fabrics and threads from old kimonos.
 As cotton became available in Japan, mothers and grandmothers in the lower economic levels could now make these balls for their children.
 Traditionally, the balls were made for their daughters as a New Year’s gift.
 As the technique evolved, balls were stuffed with wadded fabric or paper and then covered with cotton cloth strips.
 Some were done so tightly that they actually bounced!

 With the introduction of rubber, and thus rubber balls, to Japan around the turn of the 20th century, these handmade balls could have dropped out of sight, but tradition kept them alive so we can enjoy them a century later.
 Even today, the gift of a Temari ball as a thank you or a gift is still highly prized.

 The creation of a Temari ball can seem daunting.
 While the technique is not hard, it would be impossible to adequately explain it all in one article.
 This article will focus on the highlights and give you a lot of great resources to help you get started.